 How can citizens trust governments?

-My research looks at how information influences citizens’ views of public organizations.
 In a time of seemingly raging citizen distrust of government, the ultimate question to me is “can public organizations increase trust by providing them with better information and being more transparent?”
-A systematic overview of the literature on this topic shows evidence is mixed.
-Together with Albert Meijer and Greg Porumbescu I wrote a book in which we show that we need a layered analytical perspective on government transparency to “make it work” for citizens.
+A collection of my publications on this theme can be found here.

 Government organizations are increasingly using complicated algorithms and big data to support their decision-making.
 How can we ensure that bureaucrats use such systems in a responsible and trustworthy manner?
-In my research I focus on algorithmic transparency to ensure citizen trust, but I also find that broader institutional safeguards are needed.
+Publications are collected here.

 How can we use insights and methods from other disciplines to improve our understanding of the public sector?

 Together with colleagues I co-authored this piece on behavioral public administration (open access).
-We describe behavioral public administration as the interdisciplinary analysis of public administration from the micro-level perspective of individual behavior and attitudes by drawing on recent advances in our understanding of the underlying psychology and behavior of individuals and groups.
+We describe behavioral public administration as the interdisciplinary analysis of public administration by drawing on recent advances in our understanding of the underlying psychology and behavior of individuals and groups.
+Publications are found here.